Testicular Exam

 Is a testicular exam painful?

-Can a testicular exam detect cancer early?
+Can a testicular exam detect all testicular problems?

 How long does a testicular exam take?